google/pigweed/pw_boot_armv7m/docs.rst

 Configuration
 =============
-These configuration options can be controlled by appending to ``pw_boot_armv7m_config.defines`` as part of a Pigweed target config file.
+These configuration options can be controlled by appending list items to ``pw_boot_armv7m_LINK_CONFIG_DEFINES`` as part of a Pigweed target configuration.

 ``PW_BOOT_HEAP_SIZE`` (required):
 How much memory (in bytes) to reserve for the heap.
 This can be zero.